| It's a gloomy time of the year, with

 histamine receptor.
 And when histamine isn't working our

 appetite increases we get hungry and we eat.
+The antidepressants that may cause the

 most weight gain are Paxil, Zoloft, Remeron and Luvox.